Global Analysis of the Gray-Scott Model with Fractional-Classical Diffusion: Pattern Formation

-Now, we consider the above model without the spatial diffusion.
+Let us consider either the regular Gray-Scott model (\ref{eq:local}) or mixed model (\ref{eq:1.1}) without the spatial diffusion.
 That is, the ODE model, By solving the steady state system i.e. $u_t=v_t=0$ we get the solutions $(u,v)=(1,0)$ and We will not go into the technical details to discuss the bifurcation analysis and condition to generate patterns by local Gray-Scott model.
 We refer the excellent work of \cite{mcgough2004pattern}.
-Pattern formation of a nonlocal reaction-diffusion system can be found in \cite{gourley2001spatio}.\\
+Pattern formation of a nonlocal reaction-diffusion system can be found in \cite{gourley2001spatio}.
+For fractional reaction--diffusion systems, the effects of fractional diffusion on Turing instability and pattern formation have been investigated in \cite{langlands2007turing,gafiychuk2006pattern}.\\

 For our numerical investigation, we consider, $\Omega=[0,1]^2$ with $f=0.04$, $\kappa=0.0636$, $d_1=1.0$, $d_2=0.5$, $u_0(x)=1$ and $v_0(x)=0$.
 We discretize the whole domain in $256 \times 256$ meshes.
-We have used Finite Difference Method to simulate both local Gray-Scott system (\ref{eq:3.1}) and the mixed one (\ref{eq:3.2}) in for $t=100000$ sec each (Forward Euler Method has been used to approximate the integral of the kernel of fractional Laplacian operator in (\ref{eq:1.2}) and Central Difference Method for the Laplacian of the local model).
-We also consider zero flux ($\nabla \cdot u=\nabla \cdot v=0$) boundary conditions.
-We get the following patterns.
+We have used Finite Difference Method to simulate both local Gray-Scott system (\ref{eq:local}) and the mixed one (\ref{eq:1.1}) in for $t=100000$ sec each.
+Forward Euler Method has been used to approximate the integral of the kernel of fractional Laplacian operator in (\ref{eq:1.2}).
+The discretization of the kernal is done by a finite weighted sum over all grid points in $\Omega$, yielding a discrete nonlocal operator of convolution type.
+Near the boundary, the nonlocal Neumann condition is incorporated implicitly through the definition of the operator by restricting the interaction to points inside the domain, so that no additional boundary treatment is required.
+Central Difference Method is used for the Laplacian of the local part with zero flux ($\nabla \cdot u=\nabla \cdot v=0$) boundary conditions.\\

+Time integration is performed using a forward Euler scheme.
+The time step $\Delta t$ is chosen sufficiently small to satisfy the explicit stability constraints imposed by both the classical and fractional diffusion terms, which scale as $\Delta t \lesssim C h^2$ and $\Delta t \lesssim C h^{2s}$, respectively.
+Stability of the scheme was verified numerically by refining $\Delta t$ and confirming that the computed patterns remained qualitatively unchanged.